 Luke Daniel O'Shea is the middle child of Tara (Hammond) & D.J.
 O'Shea.
 Luke suddenly became jaundice March 2, 2017 and admitted to Children's hospital March 6, 2017.
 Luke was under the observation and care of many nurses, pediatricians, pediatric GI doctors, and infectious disease control where he was diagnosed with acute liver failure.
 March 11 Luke was transferred to the PICU at UNMC to start the process of a liver transplant.
 Luke's liver enzyme levels continued to raise at incredible rate.
 These levels reached a point that his body would not recover from and doctors recommend him to be placed on the liver transplant list.
 Luke was placed as #1 on the liver transplant database.
 March 14, 2017 (33 hours after being put on the list) Luke received a donated liver.
 Luke amazed the medical community how fast his body was healing from surgery.
 Luke was discharged from the hospital March 22, 2017.
 That is eight days after his transplant!
 He will now begin the journey of recovery at home.
 Luke will be on series of medicines so his body doesn't reject the transplanted liver.
-Luke will be going to monthly clinic appointments and every other week blood draws.
+Luke's clinic appointments have been scaled back as his recovery progresses.
+He will continue with blood draws so doctors can closely monitor his liver enzymes and vitamin levels.
 This will scale down the further we get from transplant anniversary.
 After the year marker his medicines will be scaled back to a few medicines taken in the morning and at night for the rest of his life.

 Luke's older brother is nine year old Liam (4th grade).
-Luke's younger sister is 10 month old Lily.
+Luke's younger sister is 1year old Lily.
 He loves spending time with family.
 Playing with his big brother and cousins is something he always look forward to doing.
 He loves bonding with his grandparents.

-Tara, Mama, is currently taking a year leave of absence from teaching at Millard North high school.
+Tara, Mama, is a social studies teacher at Millard North high school.
 DJ, Daddy, works for Union Pacific Streamline.
 We welcome you to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.